TanjaKec/repro_research/content/day1/DataTypes/_index.en.markdown

 ## Levels: 1 2 3
 ```

-Rather than keeping this data as a set of individual vectors in R, it would be better to keep whole data as a single object, i.e. data frame.
+Rather than keeping this data as a set of individual vectors in R, it would be better to keep whole data as a single object, i.e. daa ta frame.

 ```
 share.data <- data.frame(share_price, profit, sector)